Regularized inner products of meromorphic modular forms and higher Green's functions: Preliminaries

-\item As $z$ approaches a cusp, $G_k(z, \mathfrak{z})\to 0$. \end{enumerate} These higher Green's functions have a long history (cf. \cite{Fay,GZ,Hejhal,Mellit}).
+These higher Green's functions have a long history (cf. \cite{Fay,GZ,Hejhal,Mellit}).
 For example, Gross and Zagier \cite{GZ} conjectured that their evaluations at CM-points are essentially logarithms of algebraic numbers.
-If $S_{2k}(\Gamma)=\{0\}$, for $\Gamma\subseteq\SL_2(\Z)$ of finite index, then the conjecture reads as
+If $S_{2k}(\Gamma)=\{0\}$, with $\Gamma\subseteq\SL_2(\Z)$ of finite index, then the conjecture states that